Educational Information About Traumatic Brain Injury

 - Only in a small percentage of cases are post-concussive symptoms prolonged

-The conference report endorsed the conclusion that the symptoms of concussion fall into one of three general areas: somatic (physical), cognitive (brain function), and emotional (psychological).
-Thinking of a patient's symptoms in this manner can guide treatment better than collapsing all symptoms into "
+The conference report endorsed the conclusion that the symptoms of concussion fall into one of three general areas: Somatic (physical), cognitive (brain function), and emotional (psychological).
+Thinking of a patient’s symptoms in this manner can guide treatment better than collapsing all symptoms into “post concussion syndrome."

 Moderate to Severe Brain Injury

 Coma in severe injury may be prolonged.
-Emergence from coma will almost always follow a path of low arousal, agitation and confusion, orientation but still impaired cognition, and finally slow improvement in cognition.
+Emergence from coma will almost always follow a path of low arousal to agitation to confusion to orientation but still impaired cognition, and finally slow improvement in cognition.
 There are several clinical scales that physicians and therapists use to follow this improvement.
 Although the focus of recovery is on cognitive and behavioral problems, more severe diffuse axonal injury can also cause substantial problems with movement, speech and walking.

 Subdural or epidural hemorrhages (bleeding) are outside the brain and do not directly cause brain damage.
 If large, either may cause brain damage by compression (herniation) and contribute to early severity.
-Epidural hematomas (bruises and swelling), in particular, may accumulate very quickly and cause death if removal is delayed when they are large.
+Epidural hematomas, in particular, may accumulate very quickly and cause death if removal is delayed when they are large.
 Once removed, however, there need not be any residual brain damage from these hemorrhages.

 Focal cortical contusions (FCC) are bruises on the surface of the brain.
 These can be associated with “complicated” mild injuries.
 They can be caused by direct trauma often associated with skull fracture and subdural hematoma (bruising).
 In this case, the focal cortical contusions might be located anywhere over the surface of the brain.
 They can also be caused by momentum of the brain against the inner surface of the skull.
 For a combination of structural reasons, these focal cortical contusions are almost always on the under surface of the frontal lobes, on the most anterior (front) surface of the frontal lobes, or on the anterior surface of the temporal lobes.